 Big Noahs is our Pre-School children aged 3-5 years.
 Pre-School is located on the ground floor of the building.
-The Pre-School is made up of three rooms (Elephant Room, Giraffe Room and Crocodile Room - named by the children).
+The Pre-School is made up of three rooms.

 These rooms are light and spacious with windows at low levels.
 Each room is equipped with furniture and resources which cover certain learning areas.